Emerging Business Models In InsurTech

 Here are the benefits of API based insurance model:

-One of the best examples is the leading InsurTech company Lemonade which has launched the public API allowing anyone to distribute the insurance offerings of Lemonade through their apps and websites.
-Wakam is another example of a fintech insurance startup that follows an API-based business model.
+One great example is Lemonade, a leading InsurTech company that offers a public API for anyone to share its insurance products on their apps and websites.
+Wakam is another fintech insurance startup that uses an API-based business model.

 Company Name | Founded Date | Business Location | Estimated Revenue |